apache/spark/docs/concepts.rst

 from ``BaseHook``, Airflow will choose one connection randomly, allowing for some basic load balancing and some fault tolerance when used in conjunction with retries.

+Queues
+''''''

+When using the CeleryExecutor, the celery queues that task are sent to can be specified. ``queue`` is an attribute of BaseOperator, so any task can be assigned to any queue.
+The default queue for the environment is defined in the ``airflow.cfg``'s ``celery -> default_queue``.
+This defines the queue that task get assigned to when not specified, as well as which queue Airflow workers listen to when started.

+Workers can listen to one or multiple queues of tasks.
+When a worker is started (using the command ``airflow worker``), a set of comma delimited queue names can be specified (``airflow worker -q spark``).
+This worker will then only pick up tasks wired to the specified queue(s).

+This can be useful if you need specialized workers, either from a ressource perpective (for say very lightweight tasks where one worker could take thousands of task without a problem), or from an environment perpective (you want a worker running from whithin the Spark cluster itself because it needs a very specific environment and secutiry rights).